-The ONE Health Ohio and RISE Recovery clinical Perinatal Mental Health Counselor can help you cope with emotional difficulties and obstacles that can occur in pregnancy and the postpartum period.
-Our Perinatal Mental Health Counselor and our RISE medical providers can also help you begin treatment for addiction while pregnant.
+The ONE Health Ohio’s clinical Perinatal Mental Health Counselor can help you cope with emotional difficulties and challenges that can occur during and after pregnancy.

 There is no more vulnerable time for mothers, fathers, and children than during pregnancy and postpartum, emotional concerns and the need for support is higher than any other time in a woman’s life.
 Perinatal depression is the most under-diagnosed obstetric complication in the U.S. (AAP, 2019)